chantharamanee-prat/mcp-selenium/README.md

 ### find_element

-Finds an element on the page.
+Finds an element on the page using Playwright selectors.

 **Parameters:**

-- `by` (required): Locator strategy
-  - Type: string
-  - Enum: ["id", "css", "xpath", "name", "tag", "class"]
-- `value` (required): Value for the locator strategy
+- `selector` (required): CSS selector, text selector, or other Playwright-compatible selector
   - Type: string
 - `timeout`: Maximum time to wait for element in milliseconds
   - Type: number